US military anticipates Trump will issue order to plan for further troop withdrawals from Afghanistan and Iraq - Local News 8

 Sweeping changes at the Pentagon last week have put Trump loyalists in place and knowledgeable sources told CNN’s Jake Tapper last week that the White House-directed purge at the Defense Department may have been motivated by the fact that former Secretary of Defense Mark Esper and his team were pushing back on a premature withdrawal from Afghanistan that would be carried out before the required conditions on the ground were met.

+“I am very pleased @realDonaldTrump asked my friend Col. Doug Macgregor to help quickly end the war in Afghanistan.
+This and other picks for Pentagon are about getting the right people who will finally help him stop our endless wars,” Paul tweeted.

+Trump also fired Defense Secretary Mark Esper last week in a tweet, replacing him with Christopher Miller, the director of the National Counterterrorism Center.

-Acting Defense Secretary Christopher Miller sent a seemingly contradictory message to the force on Friday saying the US must continue its battle against al Qaeda and the terrorist forces behind 9/11 while also saying it was time to bring troops home.
+In one of his first moves as acting Defense Secretary, Miller sent a seemingly contradictory message to the force on Friday, saying the US must continue its battle against al Qaeda and the terrorist forces behind 9/11 while also saying it was time to bring troops home.

+“This war isn’t over,” Miller wrote in his message.
+“We are on the verge of defeating al Qaida and it’s associates, but we must avoid our past strategic error of failing to see the fight through to the finish.”

 “All wars must end.
 Ending wars requires compromise and partnership.
 We met the challenge; we gave it our all.
 Now, it’s time to come home,” Miller added.

-Note: This story has been updated with additional reporting Monday.